A framework for understanding how the anti-trans movement works and how we defeat it.

 It is notable that anti-trans politics in the US exploded under the Biden administration, have been a key issue raised by conservatives during the mid-terms, and are now a central part of Trump’s presidential platform.

 Over the last four years there has been a rapid escalation in legislative attacks on the trans community in the US.
-In 2022 there were over 150 anti-trans bills tabled across the country, but in 2023 we have already seen over 300 anti-trans bills introduced by mid-February.
-This is already the worst year on record for legislative attacks on trans rights.
+In 2022 there were over 150 anti-trans bills tabled across the country, but in 2023 there have been more than 591 anti-trans bills introduced, with 85 passing into law.

-The wave of anti-trans legislation sweeping across the red states in the US, is largely being led by the far-right.
-In states where conservatives are in power, they are using that power to attack the trans community with bans on participation in sport, accessing health care, and attempting to ban any discussion of gender and sexual diversity schools.
+The wave of anti-trans legislation sweeping across the red states in the US is largely being led by the far-right.
+In states where conservatives are in power, they are using that power to attack the trans community with bans on participation in sport, accessing trans health care, banning access to appropriately gendered facilities and services, banning of any discussion of gender and sexual diversity in schools, and even attempting to instate laws which would see the removal of trans children from supportive families.

 Anti-trans disinformation groups include any organisation whose main purpose is the development or promotion of information that willfully misrepresents research, supports pseudoscientific or debunked theories, or otherwise produces media with the purpose of undermining support for gender affirming care.